A Catfishing With a Happy Ending

 Catfishing was added to the Merriam-Webster dictionary in 2014.
 It refers to a person who creates a fake social-media profile, usually with the goal of making a romantic connection.
 The term was coined during a 2010 documentary, Catfish, when a subject told a story about the journey of live cod from the United States to China.
 Apparently, to prevent the cod from becoming lazy and their flesh turning to mush, seafood suppliers add to the tanks their natural enemy, the catfish.
 A predator creates excitement.

 Alan was right.
 Online, catfishing was growing in popularity.
-“Now you don’t need the imagination of a Tolstoy or Dickens to create a totally believable but fictional identity,” said the cyber-psychologist Dr. Mary Aiken, author of The Cyber Effect, “It’s a matter of cut and paste.”
+“Now you don’t need the imagination of a Tolstoy or Dickens to create a totally believable but fictional identity,” said the cyber-psychologist Mary Aiken, author of The Cyber Effect, “It’s a matter of cut and paste.”
 The results can be devastating.
-In 2007, a 13-year-old girl in Missouri was duped into an online relationship with a fake teenage boy created by neighbors.
+In 2006, a 13-year-old girl in Missouri was duped into an online relationship with a fake teenage boy created by neighbors.
 After their online romance soured, Megan Meier committed suicide.
-By June of this year, catfishing was so prevalent that Facebook announced it is piloting new tools to prevent people stealing others’ profile pictures, like Alan did.
+By June of this year, catfishing was so prevalent that Facebook announced it is piloting new tools to prevent people from stealing others’ profile pictures, like Alan did.

 His flirting with Emma soon progressed from small talk to in-jokes, pet names, and late-night telephone calls.
 To Emma, his lilting West Midlands accent somehow fit perfectly with the images of the model.
 In October of 2015, she wrote how happy she had become since “meeting” him.